pubky/pkarr/README.md

 Addressing Distributed Discovery first makes the most sense for several reasons:

-- The difficulty of these three challenges is inversely correlated with their order.
+- The difficulty of these three challenges inversely correlates with their order.
 - The marginal utility of solving these challenges positively correlates with their order.

-    In existing and emerging open social network protocols, users do tolerate limited interoperability between clients, second-class identifiers controlled by hosting or domain servers, inefficient conflict-free replication between data stores, and the absence of local-first or offline support.
+    In existing and emerging open social network protocols, users do tolerate limited interoperability between clients, second-class identifiers controlled by hosting or domain servers, inefficient or non-existent conflict-free replication between data stores, and the absence of local-first or offline support.
 However, their most common complaints involve unavailability, censorship, deplatforming, and difficulty in securely managing keys.

 - Distributed Discovery offers the greatest assured leverage by abstracting over current and emerging solutions for (1) and (2) as they compete, complement, and develop independently, all while maintaining the same long lasting identifier, so you don't have to start from scratch or be locked in.

+### leverage

+**Solve the most issues...**

+Pkarr solves **unavailability** by turning public-keys to resolvable URL: resource **locator**.
+Pkarr solves **censorship and deplatforming** by allowing users to conveniently change DNS records to point to other providers or platforms.
+While there are other ways to do that, it is never as reliable and authoritative as DNS.
+Pkarr help with **key management** by enabling users to maintain a long lasting identity tied to one key, rarely used, and hopefully kept offline at all times.

+Finally, by solving censorship and deplatforming ina sovereign way, the need for signed data becomes less urgent, and we buy more time to figure out the UX of signing everything everywhere all the time.

+**with least work**

 ## Architecture